fagiolini/fagiolini.github.io/_posts/2020-11-18-guide-to-asian-products.md

     <img src="../../../images/ramen-noodles.jpg" width="180">

-5.	__*shirataki noodles*__: they are made from the root of konjac, a native plant of the asian subtropical temperate zone. they are poor in all macronutrients and have a very low specific calorie intake, therefore particularly recommended in all diets based on a limited carbohydrate intake as well as those for diabetics, but not generally recommended.
+5.	__*shirataki noodles*__: they are made from the root of *konjac*, a native plant of the asian subtropical temperate zone. they are poor in all macronutrients and have a very low specific calorie intake, therefore they are particularly recommended in diets based on a limited carbohydrate intake as well as those for diabetics, but not generally recommended.

     <img src="../../../images/shirataki-noodles.jpg" width="180">